VirginiaYonit/wine_data_analysis/README.md

 ## What I Learned

-- How to detect non-obvious import problems using visual summaries
+- How to detect non-obvious important problems using visual summaries
 - The importance of **locale-specific parsing** in European datasets
 - How to clearly document each cleaning step for reproducibility
 - The value of **separating dataset analysis** before merging insights